khronokernel/trashOS/HP-Compaq-DC7900/README.md

 ## Kexts

-These are just the essential ones to get booting and have proper functionality
+These are just the essential ones to get booting and have proper functionality:

 * [Lilu](https://github.com/acidanthera/Lilu/releases)
 * [VirtualSMC](https://github.com/acidanthera/VirtualSMC/releases)